 Road and off-road cycling aimed at beginners, but more experienced cyclists are welcome.
 Includes instruction and practice in cycling technique, conditioning, safety, bicycle maintenance and repair.
 Student must supply own helmet and bicycle (minimum five speed) in good working condition.
 Enrollment limited to twelve.
-1.5 Credits (non-academic).
+Course may be repeated once for credit.